tsoding/ficktoberfest/README.md

 # ficktoberfest

-A simple Haskell tool that silently marks all of the new PRs it recieves via notifications with "invalid" label.
+A simple Haskell tool that silently marks all of the new PRs it receives via notifications with "invalid" label.

 ## Quick Start